gaepdit/complaint-tracking/docs/Role capabilities.md

 Users in the Division Manager role have all of the capabilities of a Manager, plus they can:

 * Create and manage CTS User accounts and assign roles, including the Division Manager role.
-* Edit EPD Offices and designate the Master User for each Office.
+* Edit EPD Offices and designate the Assignor for each Office.
 * Edit the lookup tables for Complaint Action Types and Areas of Concern.
 * Edit all Complaints.
 * Reopen Complaints that have been closed.